 While providing a future benefit to KCC, you retain maximum lifetime flexibility to respond to changing family and other circumstances and can adjust your beneficiary designation accordingly.
 The assets you designate for the KCC Foundation will be eliminated from your taxable estate at your death, and you will also eliminate income taxes owed on selected retirement plan assets.
 The defined amount will be applied for the purposes you choose at KCC.

 Irrevocable "Life Income" planned gifts

 Charitable Gift Annuity.
-A CGA is simple contract with the KCC Foundation to pay you and/or your designated beneficiary a fixed annuity for life.
+A Charitable Gift Annuity is a simple contract with the KCC Foundation to pay you and/or your designated beneficiary a fixed annuity for life.

 Charitable Remainder Trust.
-Similar to a CGA, a CRT offers more flexibility by allowing you to identify multiple beneficiaries and choose how the annual payment is calculated.
+Similar to a CGA, a Charitable Remainder Trust offers more flexibility by allowing you to identify multiple beneficiaries and choose how the annual payment is calculated.

-A CLT provides a current payment stream to the KCC Foundation with a remainder interest to you or a designated beneficiary, with these benefits
+A Charitable Lead Trust provides a current payment stream to the KCC Foundation with a remainder interest to you or a designated beneficiary, with these benefits

-You can use real estate to fund a life income gift, or you can gift real estate to the KCC Foundation through your will or living trust.
-And if you want to receive a current income tax deduction for the gift of your home, but would like to continue living there for the rest of your life, you can donate a “remainder interest” in your home and retain a “life estate” for yourself.
+You can use real estate to fund a life income gift, or you can give real estate to the KCC Foundation through your will or living trust.
+And if you want to receive a current income tax deduction for the gift of your home—and live there for the rest of your life—you can donate a “remainder interest” in your home and retain a “life estate” for yourself.